A. Players and Umpires are requested to read the local morning newspapers on the day of the match for

 upto Palghar district in western suburb, Badlapur in Central suburb and Navi Mumbai upto and including Kharghar), it is

-The tournament shall be called Dr. H. D. Kanga Cricket League and shall be controlled, managed and conducted by Mumbai Cricket Association (M. C. A.) through a Sub Committee hereinafter called as Dr. H. D. Kanga Cricket League Sub Committee which shall be appointed by the Managing Committee of Mumbai Cricket Association.
+The tournament shall be called Dr. H. D. Kanga Cricket League and shall be controlled, managed and conducted by Mumbai Cricket Association (M. C. A.) through a Committee which shall be appointed by the ADHOC Managing Committee of Mumbai Cricket Association to oversee the tournament.

 3. Divisions - Clubs/Gymkhanas participating in each division.